den-sq/ouroboros/README.md

 - Mac: `*.dmg`
 - Linux: Multiple options available

-When you open the app, the GUI will open immediately, but **the local server that runs the processing could take up to 15 seconds to start**.
+When you open the app, the GUI will open immediately, but **the local server that runs the processing could a while to start the first time** (the server needs to build).

 There is an indicator in the GUI that shows if the server is connected.

 Currently, none of the apps are notarized.

-For Mac, if an error occurs when you try to run the app, find the app installation (should be called `ouroboros.app`) and run `xattr -d com.apple.quarantine ouroboros.app`.
+For Mac, if an error occurs when you try to run the app, find the app installation (should be called `Ouroboros.app`) and run `xattr -d com.apple.quarantine Ouroboros.app`.

 # Development Quick Start